-In addition to the traditional, broad-based 37-credit-hour curriculum, individuals in this program may earn a concentration in one of four areas by adding an additional four credit hours (a total of 41 hours).
-The four possible areas of concentration are 1) International Business, 2) Finance, 3) Leadership, and 4) New Venture Development.
+In addition to a traditional, broad-based 37-credit-hour curriculum, individuals in this program may earn a concentration in one of eight areas by adding an additional four credit hours (a total of 41 hours).
+The eight possible areas of concentration are 1) accounting, 2) finance, 3) human relations, 4) international business, 5) leadership, 6) marketing, 7) new venture development, and 8) project management.

 Residential Program - Designed for individuals who desire graduate-level studies in a Christian environment immediately following completion of their undergraduate program, this program is experiential in nature, utilizes an intense living-learning approach, and can be completed in 10 months.
+Students completing this program earn a concentration in project management.